A new measure of dependence: Integrated $R^2$: Estimator

-(8) If the $\bbx_i$'s contain ties, then $\nu_n(Y, \bbx)$ becomes a randomized estimate of $\nu(Y, \bbx)$ due to the randomness introduced by tie-breaking.
+(7) If the $\bbx_i$'s contain ties, then $\nu_n(Y, \bbx)$ becomes a randomized estimate of $\nu(Y, \bbx)$ due to the randomness introduced by tie-breaking.
 While this effect diminishes as $n$ grows large, a more robust estimate can be obtained by averaging $\nu_n$ over all possible tie-breaking configurations.

-(9) Note that $\nu_n$ is based on nearest neighbour graphs and, as a result, generally lacks scale invariance; that is, changes in the scale of certain covariates can significantly alter the graph structure.
+(8) Note that $\nu_n$ is based on nearest neighbour graphs and, as a result, generally lacks scale invariance; that is, changes in the scale of certain covariates can significantly alter the graph structure.
 To address this issue, a rank-based variant, similar to that proposed in~\cite{tran2024rank}, can be considered.

-(10) Note that $\nu(Y, X)$ is not symmetric in $Y$ and $X$.
-We intentionally preserve this asymmetry, as our goal may be to assess whether $Y$ is a function of $X$, rather than simply whether one variable is a function of the other.
-If a symmetric measure of dependence is desired, it can be readily obtained by taking the maximum of $\nu(Y, X)$ and $\nu(X, Y)$.
+(9) Note that $\nu(Y, X)$ is not symmetric in $Y$ and $X$.
+This asymmetry is intentional, as our objective is often to assess whether $Y$ depends on $X$, rather than merely whether one variable is a function of the other.
+If a symmetric measure of dependence is desired, it can be obtained by taking $\max\{\nu(Y, X),\, \nu(X, Y)\}$. \end{remark}